percona/pmm/doc/source/dashboard.summary.rst

 Top |mysql| Commands
 --------------------------------------------------------------------------------

-The Top MySQL Commands graph shows the rate of the various kind of SQL statements executed on the MySQL server.
+The Top |mysql| Commands graph shows the rate of the various kind of SQL statements executed on the |mysql| Server.

 |view-all-metrics| |this-dashboard|

 .. _dashboard.system.top-mysql-handler:

-Top MySQL Handlers
+Top |mysql| Handlers
 --------------------------------------------------------------------------------

-The Top MySQL Handlers graph shows the rate of the various low level storage engine handler calls.
+The Top |mysql| Handlers graph shows the rate of the various low level storage engine handler calls.
 The most important ones to watch are *read_next* and *read_rnd_next*.